Grand Manan Community School

 Grand Manan Community School is a K-12 school located on Grand Manan Island in Charlotte County, New Brunswick.
 Grand Manan Community School is in the Anglophone South School District.

+As of 1951, Howard Douglass was principal of the school.

+Phase 2 of the school was completed in 1999.

+Prior to the consolidated school, there were a number of schools that served the island population including Deep Cove School and Grand Harbour High School.